robz-tirtlib/greet_on_startup/README.md

 # greet_on_startup
-Program that greets you with voice first time of the day when you launch your PC.
+Ф program that greets you once a day.